uhuruos/CloverOS/FAQ.md

 `while :; do netstat -i | grep -m1 eth0 | awk '{print $7}' > /var/www/html/s/bandwidth.txt; sleep 60; done &`

+## Is this an overlay?
+No, this uses regular Gentoo Portage only.
+Same versions and USE flag options.

+## What makes CloverOS different?
+CloverOS GNU/Linux is a pre-riced, out-of-the-box Gentoo that's by /g/, for /g/.
+It focuses on speed and low ram usage, doesn't have systemd or other service bloat, and includes commonly used software.

+It's as close to default Gentoo as possible, with all of the configuration made in `/etc/portage/make.conf`, unlike other Gentoo-based distros.
+The scripts can be used to install it to hard drive, generate a LiveCD and create the CloverOS repo.
+It's very easy to modify the bash script to make your own Gentoo livecd.
+In short: CloverOS is Gentoo.

+The CloverOS repo is built with custom CFLAGS for optimum performance, and the USE flags are configured for desktop use.
+There's some dotfiles in the home directory by default to save time.
+Packages are built with the newest GCC features such as Ofast, Graphite and LTO.
+I don't see any other distro putting in the effort of utilizing them, so I took it upon myself to ensure the latest breakthroughs in compiler tech doesn't go unused.

+If you use Gentoo, you'll probably come to a similar conclusion as CloverOS (package.use, installed packages).
+The original goal was to be similar to CrunchBang, but with Gentoo.

+## What programs does this come with?
+Terminal - urxvt

+File manager - xfe

+Wifi configuration - wpa_gui

+Browser - firefox

+Text editor - emacs

+Graphic editor - gimp

+Video player - smplayer / mpv

+FTP client - filezilla

+Torrent client - rtorrent

+IRC client - weechat

+## How do I install systemd/avahi/pulseaudio?
+CloverOS doesn't have binaries of these.

 ## What if CloverOS dies?
 Will my install become useless?
 Edit `/etc/portage/make.conf` and change